charlesrogers/product_management/product_prioritization.md

 # Product Prioritization
 The question at hand is the eternal, "What should we build?"
-What we should build is a function of how much value it will create for the customer & business; this requires understanding the customers' needs, how much they are willing to pay for the solution, and the resources required to produce the level of solution required for adoption.
+The answer is largely a function of how much value the potential feature will create for the customer & business; this requires understanding the potential users' needs, how much it's worth to them, and the resources required to produce the level of solution required for adoption.
-## Decision Risk
+## The Question of Risk
 When it comes to prioritizing a product there are some considerations
 + How confident are you that know what people are trying to accomplish and the tradeoffs they would make?
 + What is the scope of solutions that you would consider?
-Are you interested in only doing sustain innvoations, adjacent features, or entirely new solution spaces.
+Are you exclusively interested in sustaining innvoations an adjacent features, or are you willing to consider entirely new solution spaces?
-If the siuation is low risk, you can proceed relatively quickly.
-In those situations where there is considerable uncertainty
+If the situation is low risk (e.g. it's a quick feature to build), you can proceed relatively quickly.
+In those situations where there is considerable risk (either high investment or where failure will be costly), certain steps should be taken to determine whether to proceed.
 ## Process for High-Risk Situations
-Determine the net present value of each of the solutions The calculation is not meant to be exact, but meant to be a way of comparing different options and evaluating your assumptions.
+Determine the [Net Present Value](https://github.com/charlesrogers/product_research/blob/master/research_resources/research_frameworks.md#net-present-value) of each of the solutions.
+The calculation is not meant to be exact, but meant to be a way of comparing different options **and** evaluating the core risks that undergird your assumptions.
 Over time, you are able to see collect base rates that can be used to improve future estimates.
-### Calulation of NPV for A Features
+### Calulation of NPV for Product Features
+The basic calculation is as follows:
-+ Likelihood to adopt * Number of Users * Incremental Value =
+Net Present Value = Likelihood to adopt * Number of Users * Incremental Value * Probability of Success
-  + Likelihood to adopt: either based on an opportunity score, an actual likelihood to adopt score, or a base rate of typical conversion rates for the industry (adjusted up or down, appropriately)
++ Likelihood to adopt: Either based on an opportunity score, an actual likelihood to adopt score, or a base rate of typical conversion rates for the industry (adjusted up or down, appropriately)
 + Number of users
 + Incremental Value: Average Order Value * Churn Rate * Incremental number of orders * Contribution Margin
+  + Churn rate can be replaced with an "outperformance" metric to represent how long it takes for a competitor to duplicate your feature (shorter when [lack of moat/7 Powers](https://github.com/charlesrogers/product_research/blob/master/research_resources/research_frameworks.md#7-powers))
+Once you have determined the Net Present Value of the project, compare it to your investment hurdle rate: if it is below other options (and especially not when below your investment hurdle rate) do not proceed with the project.
+Often your product feature will just improve one aspect of your value funnel.
+You must determine if this feature will have a material impact in the overall funnel, which can be determined by looking at your most constrained step in the funnel. ~~For example, while a feature might double (𝝙100%) your conversion rate from 0.05% to 0.1%, if you only have 500 users, that will only increase your users from ~3 to 5.~~ **This is to be considered only once you've done some optimization on the funnel**
-#### Montecarlo Simulation
+#### Monte Carlo Simulation
-Because many of the elements involved in this calculation are likely not very certain (e.g. will involve a decently large range), a Montecarlo Simulation can be used (as advocated by [Douglas Hubbard in How to Measure Anything](https://github.com/charlesrogers/product_research/blob/master/research_resources/Hubbard-How_to_measure_anything.md#montecarlo-simulation-for-npv-calculations).
+Because many of the elements involved in this calculation are likely not very certain (e.g. will involve a decently large range), a Monte Carlo Simulation can be used (as advocated by [Douglas Hubbard in How to Measure Anything](https://github.com/charlesrogers/product_research/blob/master/research_resources/Hubbard-How_to_measure_anything.md#montecarlo-simulation-for-npv-calculations).
 ## Process for Low-Risk Situations
 Some product concepts are low-enough risk that they do not require speaking with users: for example, if you are selling leads and you have devised a solution that would result in better quality and more leads, the only pertinant questions are whether you could:
 + Deliver the proposed value